musdx/azul-box/README.md

 The video/music download will technically support all yt-dlp [support list](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md) not just youtube.

-This is a software i made to just randomly do something I need so feature will be really random
+The features will be really random because this is a software I made to randomly do something I needed.

 ## Installation